"Eat as our grandparents did." Might sound crazy, but we think this is some great advice.

 9. Preserve with fermentation.

 We love this one.
 Ben's father-in-law, Richard, says weekly, "I love your bread because it reminds me of the taste of my Grandmother's bread."
-Our grandparents and their grandparents jarred spent their summer preparing for bad winters.
+Our grandparents and their grandparents spent their summer preparing for bad winters.
 Preserving with salt and cold storage creates fermentation, which not only preserves the food for long periods of time but also enhances the nutrients.
 This is exactly what we do with our bread.
-It has an impressive countertop life and doesn't go moldy thanks to to the salt and long fermentation.
+It has an impressive counter-top life thanks to to the salt and long fermentation.
 It's also easier to digest and is high in nutrients.